safe-global/safe-modules/README.md

 Safe Modules
 ===================

-This repository contains a collection of modules that can be used with the [Safe contracts](https://github.com/safe-global/safe-contracts)
+This repository contains a collection of modules for the [Safe Smart Account](https://github.com/safe-global/safe-contracts)

 Modules
 -------